The Last Night (video game): Development

 In February 2017, Raw Fury announced it would help publish the title for Odd Tales.
 The game's first reveal was shown during Microsoft's presentation at Electronic Entertainment Expo 2017 in June 2017, as an Xbox One console launch exclusive alongside the Microsoft Windows version.
 The game was expected to launch worldwide in 2018.
 However, at the end of 2018, Soret reported via Twitter that due to "massive business, legal & funding issues" that forced them to delay the game, to pull a planned trailer to be shown during The Game Awards 2018, and seek out additional funding support.
 Raw Fury announced they had parted ways with Odd Tales around the same time, leaving Odd Tales to continue their work through self-publishing.

-In a message to PCGamer in December 2021, Soret said "We're confidently building The Last Night brick by brick, taking our time to carefully design, document & implement each part of the game, from evolving our visual style for next-gen to designing dozens of accessibility options", and while they expect to be able to discuss more about the game in 2022, do not yet have any planned release window for it.
+In a message to PCGamer in December 2021, Soret said "We're confidently building The Last Night brick by brick, taking our time to carefully design, document & implement each part of the game, from evolving our visual style for next-gen to designing dozens of accessibility options", and while they expected to be able to discuss more about the game in 2022, did not yet have any planned release window for it.